Wilh. Wilhelmsen: 2010s to present

+Current operations

+Wilh.
+Wilhelmsen Holding ASA is an industrial holding company in the maritime sector, organised as a listed public limited company on Oslo Børs.
+The group operates through a portfolio of fully and partly owned entities, with business activities divided into three operating segments: maritime services, new energy, and strategic holdings and investments.

+The maritime services segment is the key revenue driver, and operates through subsidiary companies including Wilhelmsen Ships Service, Wilhelmsen Port Services, and Wilhelmsen Ship Management.

+The new energy segment includes investments in the oil and gas sector as well as offshore wind and other renewables.
+Wilhelmsen owns 99% of the NorSea Group, a company that provides logistics and supply base services to the energy industry, including offshore oil and gas and renewable energy sectors like wind and aquaculture.
+Wilhelmsen holds stakes in Edda Wind, a joint venture with Geveran Trading and EPS Ventures providing offshore wind operations support, and Reach Subsea, a company offering remote subsea services to energy clients.
+Massterly, a joint venture with Kongsberg Maritime, operates a remote operation centre in Horten.

+The strategic holdings and investments segment includes the company's ownership stakes in other businesses, most notably Wallenius Wilhelmsen and Hyundai Glovis.
+Wilhelmsen previously managed its majority ownership stake in Hyundai Glovis through Treasure ASA, an investment vehicle listed on the Oslo Børs.
+At the end of 2025, Treasure ASA was dissolved and Wilh.
+Wilhelmsen Holding assumed the Korean shares directly.

+The company is headquartered in Lysaker and operates in 53 countries.
+Thomas Wilhelmsen is the CEO.
+Carl E. Steen is chair of the board.

 Wilhelmsen family

 The company's owners, the Wilhelmsen family, are descended from Wilhelm Zachariassen Holst (ca. 1732–1807), who worked at Vallø saltverk.
 His great-grandson was shipping magnate (Morten) Wilhelm Wilhelmsen (1839–1910), the founder of Wilh.
 Wilhelmsen.
 He was the father of ship-owner Halfdan Wilhelmsen (1864–1923), factory owner Finn Wilhelmsen (1867–1951), ship-owner Wilhelm Wilhelmsen (1872–1955) and businessman Axel Wilhelmsen (1881–1957).

 Halfdan Wilhelmsen was the father of Mistress of the Robes Else Werring (1905–89), married to ship-owner Niels Roth Heyerdahl Werring (1897–1990).
 Wilhelm Wilhelmsen (1872) was the father of ship-owner Tom Wilhelmsen (1911–78), who was the father of the owners of the Wilh.
 Wilhelmsen company: Morten Wilhelm Wilhelmsen (1937–2020), Cecilie Paus (born 1943) and Helen Juell (born 1947).
 Cecilie Paus is the mother of fashion designer Pontine Paus and of Olympia Paus, wife of Alexander Nix.